ridvanaltun/react-native-deepar/README.md

 **Note:** Only available in iOS

 Change a string parameter on a game object.
-The parameter is the name of the parameter you want to change.
 The most common use for this override is to change blend mode and culling mode properties of a game object.

 ```tsx
 import type {IChangeParamaterString} from 'react-native-deepar';